 Lynda R. Hasseler, D.M.A., assumed the directorship of the renowned Capital University Chapel Choir in July, 1990, making her the first woman to head a choral program at a Lutheran college or university.
-Now celebrating her 28th year, she loves her role as Professor of Music and Director of Choral Activities in the Conservatory of Music at Capital University, in Columbus, Ohio.
-Choirs under her direction have performed for multiple regional, national and international conferences and festivals, and have toured nationally and internationally.
-Passionate about dynamic programming, her narrative, theme-based concerts “tell a story.”
-She is co-editor of the Capital University Choral Series published by Beckenhorst Press, she is a member of the Music for All National Artistic Advisory Committee, and is in demand as a presenter and guest conductor.
-On Leap Day, February 29, 2016, Dr. Hasseler made her conducting debut on Carnegie Hall stage, in performances of Leonard Bernstein’s Chichester Psalms and Ēriks Ešenvalds’ Trinity Te Deum.
+As Professor of Music and Director of Choral Activities in the Conservatory of Music, Dr. Hasseler has nurtured Capital University’s rich choral legacy.
+The choirs under her direction have received numerous invitations to perform for multiple music regional and national conferences and festivals, have been awarded gold medals in world choral competitions and have toured nationally and internationally.
+Passionate about dynamic programming, she creates narrative, theme-based concerts that “tell a story.”
+She is co-editor of the Capital University Choral Series published by Beckenhorst Press.
+Dr. Hasseler made her Carnegie Hall conducting debut in performances of Leonard Bernstein’s Chichester Psalms and Ēriks Ešenvalds’ Trinity Te Deum.

 Teaches:Chapel Choir, conductorChoral Union, conductorPhilomel Chamber ensemble, conductorBeginning Choral ConductingAdvanced Choral Conducting Degrees:Doctor of Musical Arts, Conducting, Michigan State UniversityMaster of Music, Conducting, Michigan State UniversityBachelor of Arts, Music Education K-12, Calvin College